AnmiTaliDev/kill-it-qt/README.md

 ## Acknowledgments

 - The Qt6 developers for their excellent framework
-- The Meson developers for the fast build system
+- The Meson developers for the build system
 - The Linux community for inspiration and support
-- Original GTK version developers
+- Original GTK version developer (ruzen42)

-## Changelog

-### v1.4
-- Ported from GTK4 to Qt6
-- Switched from Make to Meson build system
-- Improved configuration file parsing
-- Added support for enable/disable flags
-- Enhanced error handling
-- Modern C++17 codebase

----

-### Key Features:
-1. **Modern**: Built with Qt6 and C++17 for performance and maintainability
-2. **Fast**: Meson build system provides quick compilation
-3. **Configurable**: Extensive customization through configuration files
-4. **Cross-platform**: Works on all major Linux distributions
-5. **Lightweight**: Minimal resource usage and dependencies